I Hate The Olympics, But Here's Why I'm Still Watching

 So, how do we do that?
 How do we push for change within this system?

-There are multiple ways of doing this: Attend women’s sports past the collegiate level — buy jerseys, follow the stars on Instagram, engage with their content, tune in to the broadcasts.
+There are multiple ways of doing this: Attend women’s sports past the university level — buy merchandise, follow the stars on Instagram, engage with their content, tune in to the broadcasts.
 Don’t wait every four years to care about Olympic stars; find ways to tune in during Olympic-off years, to make the Olympics have less of a stronghold on our access to these sports, and these athletes.
-For example, if you love watching the U.S. Women’s National Soccer Team play, check out the National Women’s Soccer League.
-If you love swimming, there are World Aquatics Championships in odd years.
+For example, if you love swimming, there are World Aquatics Championships in odd years.

 The Olympic Games may very well be with us for years to come.
 The injustices, however, don’t have to be.
 Perhaps 2021 will be the year to move towards changing the Games for the better — it’s long overdue.